 In 2010, I successfully completed my yoga training from Jaime Sanchez of East West Yoga Healing through Urban Breath in Dogtown.
 I subbed at UB on and off for the next year when they needed me while I figured out what I wanted to do with my certification.
 In 2011, I started teaching a weekly yoga class at Lotus Arts on Cherokee.

 I believe yoga and bellydance are both the union of spirit, mind and body and I incorporate a love yourself and listen to your body approach to all my classes.
 Take care of your body and it will take care of you.
-I am a living testament to this as just a mere three months after I fractured my spine in a climbing accident, I am able to do all the activities I did before the fall.
+I am a living testament to this as just a mere three months after I fractured my spine in a climbing accident, I was able to do nearly all the activities I did before the fall.